Moshes-Abraham/clasp-wiki/Manual.md

 ## Memory Model

 Clasp does not have a formal memory model.
 Here is a sketch of one: Two accesses of a place are `concurrent` if they take place in different threads and are not excluded from running simultaneously by locks.
 Two concurrent accesses `conflict` if at least one is a write.
-If a conflicting access is `not atomic` the program has undefined behavior (e.g. tearing).
+If a conflicting access is not _atomic_ the program has undefined behavior (e.g. tearing).

-Some accesses are atomic but `unordered`, meaning that there is not necessarily a modification order to the place that is observed by all threads, e.g. one thread may see writes occur in a different order from another thread.
-Some accesses are `sequentially consistent`, meaning that there is such a globally observable modification order, and furthermore that all sequentially consistent accesses have a globally observable order.
+Some accesses are atomic but _unordered_, meaning that there is not necessarily a modification order to the place that is observed by all threads, e.g. one thread may see writes occur in a different order from another thread.
+Some accesses are _sequentially consistent_, meaning that there is such a globally observable modification order, and furthermore that all sequentially consistent accesses have a globally observable order.

 Places may be complex, indeed completely custom.
 Clasp defines atomicity of some simple places; other places, and more complex modification operations, should hopefully be understandable from those.
 For example, to setf the `second` of a list, one `cdr` must be read before a `car` is written, and each of these individual accesses is atomic while the overall access is not.

-In general Clasp tries to guarantee unordered atomicity, but does not always succeed.
+In general Clasp tries to guarantee unordered atomicity, but does not always succeed, and in some cases it's probably not possible.

-Note that in this context "atomic" does not mean "lock-free".
+Note that in this context "atomic" does not necessarily mean "lock-free".

 Places that can be accessed unorderedly are: `car`, `cdr`, `symbol-value`, `symbol-plist`, `symbol-function`/`fdefinition`, `compiler-macro-function`, `ext:setf-expander`, `ext:type-expander`.
 Access to the elements of simple one-dimensional arrays should be unordered, except for integer element types smaller than `(unsigned-byte 8)`.
-Access to `standard-object` and `structure-object` slots (regardless of allocation) should also be unordered.
+Access to `standard-object` and `structure-object` slots (of `:instance` or `:class` allocation) should also be unordered.

+## Atomics

+Access can be guaranteed atomic by using the `atomic` macro.
+That is, `(atomic place)` is a place that can be accessed atomically, or else an error will be signaled.
+Clasp defines `car`, `cdr`, `first`, `rest`, `symbol-value`, special variables, `symbol-plist`, `standard-instance-access`, `slot-value`, `clos:slot-value-using-class`, and `svref` as atomically accessible, as well as `the` place or macro places that expand to these places.
+Additional atomically accessible places can be defined with the `define-atomic-expansion` macro.
+See its documentation string for more information.
+Additionally, documentation on atomic access may be available with kind `atomic`; e.g. try `(documentation 'symbol-value 'mp:atomic)`.

 ## Compare-and-swap

-The `mp:cas` macro can be used to execute an atomic, sequentially consistent compare-and-swap of certain places.
-See its docstring for more information. `define-cas-expander` and `get-cas-expansion` are available to expand this mechanism analogously to `setf`.
-Uses of this operator as `atomic-update`, `atomic-incf`, and `atomic-decf` are also defined.
-Documentation strings for individual places' CAS properties can be obtained as having doctype `mp:cas`, so e.g. `(documentation 'symbol-value 'mp:cas)`.
+The `mp:cas` macro can be used to execute an atomic compare-and-swap of atomically accessible places.
+See its docstring for more information. `cas` is used to define higher order atomic read-modify-write operations provided by Clasp: `atomic-update`, `atomic-incf`, `atomic-decf`, `atomic-push`, `atomic-pop`, and `atomic-pushnew`.
+The first is a general operator analogous to what `define-modify-macro` operators do, while the others are analogous to their standard versions. `-explicit` variants can be used to explicitly specify the order of the operation.

+## Fences

+The `mp:fence` macro can be used to establish memory fences of a specified order.

 # Introspection